Indiana Jones and the Kingdom of the Crystal Skull: Filming

 Afterwards, they filmed scenes set in the Amazon jungle in Hilo, Hawaii until August.
 Indiana Jones and the Kingdom of the Crystal Skull was the biggest film shot in Hawaii since Waterworld (1995), and was estimated to generate US$22 million to $45 million in the local economy.
-Because of an approaching hurricane, Spielberg was unable to shoot a fight at a waterfall, so he sent the second unit to film shots of Brazil's and Argentina's Iguazu Falls.
+Because of an approaching hurricane, Spielberg was unable to shoot a fight at a waterfall, so he sent the second unit to film shots of Brazil's and Argentina's Iguazu Waterfalls.
 These were digitally combined into the fight, which was shot at the Universal backlot.

 Half the film was scheduled to shoot on five sound stages at Los Angeles: Downey, Sony, Warner Bros., Paramount and Universal.
 Filming moved to Chandler Field in Fresno, California, substituting for Mexico City International Airport, on October 11, 2007.
 After shooting aerial shots of Chandler Airport and a DC-3 on the morning of October 12, 2007, filming wrapped.
 Although he originally found no need for re-shoots after viewing his first cut of the film, Spielberg decided to add an establishing shot filmed on February 29, 2008, in Pasadena, California.